-The relevant time for the determination of capacity is the time of execution of the will.
+The relevant time for the determination of capacity is typically the time the will is signed.

-A Manitoba case which dealt squarely with the issue of testamentary capacity was Friesen and Holmberg v.
+A Manitoba case that dealt squarely with the issue of testamentary capacity was Friesen and Holmberg v.
 Friesen Estate, 1985 CanLII 3778 (MB QB), (1985), 33 Man.
 R. (2d) 98 (Q.B.).
 The elderly testator was in the hospital and, as Kroft J. recounted, "on death's door."
 Notwithstanding that he had executed a will just a month earlier, the testator expressed his wish to make a new will.
 Between the hours of 2:00 a.m. and 5:00 a.m. he drafted not one, but two new wills.
 The two new wills differed substantially from the one which he had executed one month earlier.
 All three were propounded for probate.